 Classes meet once per week or twice per week for a total of three to five hours weekly for a full semester.
 Plan on additional time outside of class to complete labs not finished in class.

 Classes should be taken in the following order:

 Students enroll on a class-by-class basis and are not required to take all classes.
 Classes may be canceled if there is insufficient enrollment.
 Open enrollment for the Microsoft program occurs on a first-come, first-serve basis.

 Although interesting, these classes are challenging.
 In addition to class time and several additional hours working on labs outside of class, you should also plan to spend several hours outside of class studying on a weekly basis.

 In addition, assessment exams over the material taught in the class may be given via computerized testing similar to certification exams.
 Students are required to take a skills-based final that may last several hours.
 These exams will cover the skills that Microsoft recommends you should have before attempting a certification exam.

 Some students successfully pass certification exams without on-the-job experience.
 However, Microsoft recommends at least one year of on-the-job experience before attempting certification exams.

 If you have never been an SCC student, you must complete an Application for Admissions and the Class Add/Drop form.
-Current SCC students may register online.
-There are no prerequisites to getting started with CPC 125: Windows Desktop Operating Systems.
+Current students may register online.
+There are no prerequisites to get started with CPC 170: CCNA1.